 - Heated Towel Rails

 We have a fully qualified and certified electrician on our team who can fit any lighting you wish to have in your bathroom.
 Again our bathroom designer will help you choose the best lighting for your situation.

 Bathrooms are finished off with furniture.
 We can fit all types of furniture, from vanity units to full storage units.

 We have bathroom fitters in Basildon, Canvey Island, Rayleigh, Benfleet, Wickford, and Essex.

 Get A Quote

-We have just gone through a brief overview of some of the stuff we do when it comes to installing bathrooms if you’d like to discuss further or would like our bathroom fitter to supply a free no-obligation quote please contact us using the phone numbers or contact form below.
+We have just gone through a brief overview of some of the stuff we do when installing bathrooms.
+If you’d like to discuss further or would like our bathroom fitter to supply a free no-obligation quote, please contact us using the phone numbers or contact form below.